| UpdateNovember 3, 2002In

 exercise and while I can't promise you'll live to be 100,

 I can promise life just gets better.
+I hope you know better

 than to buy into the nonsense being promoted as "the